European Health Insurance Card

 Have you had to pay for an examination or treatment?

-You can apply to Helfo for reimbursement if you have had to pay for an examination or treatment in another EU/EEA country or Switzerland.
+You can apply to Helfo for reimbursement if you have had to pay for an examination or treatment in another EU/EEA country, Switzerland, or the United Kingdom.

 You can also apply to Helfo for reimbursement if you have forgotten to use your European Health Insurance Card, or if you have been treated at a hospital and/or by a therapist not affiliated with the public health service.
-For treatment in Switzerland, you are only entitled to reimbursement if the therapist is affiliated with the public health service.
+For treatment in Switzerland and the United Kingdom, you are only entitled to reimbursement if the therapist is affiliated with the public health service.

 Read more about the types of healthcare that might be covered.